 The NAEP data provide evidence on the national and state-level trends in average academic performance and achievement gaps.
 The substantial heterogeneity among state-level trends suggests that local forces shape educational opportunity patterns.
-However, we have no reliable information about trends in achievement or achievement gaps within more local units, such as school districts.3
+However, until recently, we have had no reliable information about trends in achievement or achievement gaps within more local units, such as school districts.3